Getting started with self-propulsion of your bike

 This interview was conducted by Diane, always a pencil in the hands, a desire for nature

-and the Lord of the Rings soundtrack in your ears.
+in the head and the Lord of the Rings soundtrack in your ears.

 MPP THEMES